-(j) Stock-Based Compensation
+(i) Stock-Based Compensation

 The Company recognizes compensation expense associated with all nonvested restricted stock and stock options based on an estimate of the grant-date fair value of each equity award.
-Grants of nonvested restricted stock are valued based on the stock price on the grant date, while the fair values of options issued are estimated at each grant date using the Black-Scholes Merton option pricing model.
-See Note 9 for additional information on the Company's stock-based compensation plans.
+Grants of nonvested restricted stock are valued based on the closing stock price on the grant date, while the fair values of options issued are estimated at each grant date using the Black-Scholes Merton option pricing model.
+See Note 8 for additional information on the Company's stock-based compensation plans.

-(k) Revenue Recognition
+(j) Revenue Recognition

 Revenue from retail sales net of sales taxes is recognized at the time the customer takes possession of and pays for merchandise, less an allowance for returns.
 The Company allows customers to return merchandise for up to thirty days after the date of sale and the Company reduces revenues for each fiscal year using a combination of actual and estimated return information for the returns in the thirty days after the year ends.
-The provision for returns was \$224,000 and \$258,000 as of January 30, 2010 and January 31, 2009, respectively.
+The provision for returns was \$0.2 million as of January 29, 2011 and January 30, 2010.
 Revenue from layaway sales is recognized when the customer has paid for and received the merchandise.
-If the merchandise is not fully paid for within sixty days, the customer is given a store credit for merchandise payments made, less a restocking fee and a layaway service charge.
-Layaway service charges, which are non-refundable, are recognized in revenue when collected.
-Gift cards were introduced in 45 stores in late fiscal 2009, with a rollout to all other stores expected to occur in 2010.
+If the merchandise is not fully paid for within sixty days, the customer is given a store credit for merchandise payments made, less a re-stocking and layaway service fee.
+Such fees, which are non-refundable, are recognized in revenue when collected.
+The introduction of gift cards to all stores was completed in early 2010.
 Proceeds from the sale of gift cards are deferred until the customers use the cards to purchase merchandise.
 No amounts have yet been amortized into income for gift cards not expected to be redeemed ("breakage") due to the lack of time that has lapsed since cards began being sold under the recently implemented program.
 All sales are from cash, check or major credit card company transactions.
 The Company does not offer company-sponsored customer credit accounts.

-(l) Cost of Sales
+(k) Cost of Sales

-Cost of sales includes the cost of inventory sold during the period and transportation costs, including inbound freight and freight from the distribution centers to the stores, net of discounts and allowances.
+Cost of sales includes the cost of inventory sold during the period and transportation costs, including inbound freight related to inventory sold and freight from the distribution centers to the stores, net of discounts and allowances.
 Distribution center costs, store occupancy expenses and advertising expenses are not considered components of cost of sales and are included as part of selling, general and administrative expenses.

-(m) Earnings per Share
+(l) Earnings per Share